-This category includes emissions from stationary fuel combustion in production of electricity and heat by TPPs, CHPs, HPs, heat power plants of enterprises, waste incinerators.
+This category includes emissions from stationary fuel combustion in production of electricity and heat by TPPs, CHPs, HPs, waste incinerators.

 In view of the fact that in the constantly changing structure of the Ukrainian economy lots of power generation facilities of industrial enterprises have been repeatedly transferred to the balance sheet of other companies, thus without changing the actual technological components they were accounted for in other types of economic activities, so with the view of harmonizing the time series category 1.A.1.a "Electricity and Heat Production" also includes activities of enterprises.